EdgarO93/WorkoutTracker/README.md

 After downloading this repository, go into the folder of this project.
 Then run npm install or i.

 ### Usage
-First run mySQL -u root -p and enter password.
-Source the schema.sql.
-Then edit the env.Example file with your MYSQL username and password.
-Then save your file as .env .
-Then you can use run npm seed to load the database, then run npm watch to run nodemon or run npm start to just run the server.js if there are no updates expected to be made.
+Make sure to have MongoDB installed.
+Then you can use run npm run seed to load the database, then run npm watch to run nodemon or run npm start to just run the server.js if there are no updates expected to be made.
 You can open Insomnia Core to enter any route create in the /routes/api directory.
 Using GET,POST,PUT and DELETE functions of Insomnia you can view and update the database.
+You can also use a program such as ROBO 3T to view the MongoDB collection.

 You can also visit the Heroku link above to see the deployed site.